Flowey0622/ELEC0088-SNS/README.md

 ## Backups

 This directory includes the methods and ideas tried during the code writing process.
 They are temporarily left here in case it may be useful for future improvements.
-This directory and its contents will be deleted when it is finally completed.
+This directory and its contents will be deleted when our work is finally completed.

 ## Chatbot_Oracle